gihankaushyal/PixelAnomalyDetectorTool/README.md

 Once you pressed the ```View File``` button a separate window will open with all the detector panel assembled (similar with [cxiview](https://www.desy.de/~barty/cheetah/Cheetah/cxiview.html)) and one of the ASCIIs already been selected (1).
 Title of the widow show the event/image number showing out the total number of events available in the *cxi file (2).
 Bottom left corner has a checkbox to turn on and off the found peaks (3).
-On the right hand side of the window, you can change the brightness by changing the histogram (4).
+On the right-hand side of the window, you can change the brightness by changing the histogram (4).

 ![fileViweWindow]